bwvoss/failure-patterns-essay/README.md

 ```
 *[ex1 and tests](http://github.com)*

 This is nice enough.
-Depending on coding style we may extract some methods, but we just intuitively like it and all think it's easy enough to work with.
 The business logic is clear.
 The tests clearly describe the behavior.

 Since our system and userbase is small, we don't pay much attention to error handling.
 We're more focused on delivering business value for the happy path.
 We setup an exception notifier like Airbrake or Honeybadger and release the software.